 1. Evernote’s referral program is based on a Points system that allows users to unlock all kinds of goodies

-This is a very significant decision, and distinguishes Evernote from many other web apps.
+This is a very significant decision with a strong referral incentives and distinguishes Evernote from many other web apps.

 Contrast this with other successful referral program examples: